MCP-Forge/weatherstack-mcp-server/README.md

 ---

+## Subscribe to Weatherstack

+You can subscribe to Weatherstack via http://weatherstack.com?utm_source=FirstPromoter&utm_medium=Affiliate&fpr=damyan48.

 ## 🧠 What is MCP?

 MCP (Model Context Protocol) is a lightweight protocol designed to let **AI agents interact with external tools and APIs** in a structured and modular way.
 Think of it like **USB for AI** — this server acts as a "driver" for the Weatherstack platform.